gu-lseg/intro-to-programming/source/objects_names.rst

 Names & Reusability
 ===================

 Names are often called variables.
-The word `variable` captures an important aspect of how they serve in programming.

 Names give us a lot of expressivity.
-They enable you to generalise your code.
+They enable you to generalise your code facilitating code reuse.

 Consider that you write this code to draw a square::